Pakistan State Oil: History

+PSO signed an agreement with Frontier Words Organization (FWO) for Machike-Thallian-Tarujabba White Oil Pipeline project in September 2024.
+The pipeline will be 477 km long and supply petroleum products from Karachi to Peshawar.

+In February 2025, PSO joined State Oil Company of Azerbaijan Republic (SOCAR) to incorprate an International Joint Trading Company in Singapore.
+The two companies signed multiple Memorandums of Understanding (MoUs) for refinery modernization, oil pipeline expansions and also to setup the trading company.

+In June 2025, PSO together with BYD Pakistan and HUBCO Green (HGL) opened their first new energy vehicle (NEV) fast-charging station.
+This is the first of 125 DC fast chargers to be placed every 100-200 km from Karachi to Peshawar and 50 stations are planned to be up and running by December 2025.

+On 18 May 2026, Jawwad Ahmed Cheema took over as CEO after Syed Taha was appointed to be CEO of K-Electric.
+The decisions to appoint Cheema for the 3 year position was made at a PSO Board of Management meeting held on 11 April 2026.

 Headquarters and offices

-PSO House, the company’s headquarters, is located in Karachi with divisional offices in cities across Pakistan, including Islamabad, Peshawar, Lahore, Multan, Sahiwal, Faisalabad, Bahawalpur, DIK, Jehlum, Gujranwala, Sukkur, Hyderabad, and Quetta.The State-owned Pakistan State Oil Co. has 3,500 petrol pumps.
+PSO House, the company's headquarters, is located in Karachi with divisional offices in cities across Pakistan, including Islamabad, Peshawar, Lahore, Multan, Sahiwal, Faisalabad, Bahawalpur, DIK, Jehlum, Gujranwala, Sukkur, Hyderabad, and Quetta.The State-owned Pakistan State Oil Co. has 3,500 petrol pumps.
 Where as Cnergyico has 982 petrol pumps, Total Parco Pakistan Ltd. has 800 petrol pumps and Shell Pakistan Ltd. has 766 petrol pumps.

 In 2023, PSO inaugurated an aircraft refueling facility at Skardu International Airport.
 This move establishes PSO as the only oil marketing company in Pakistan to extend its services to Gilgit-Baltistan region.

 Financials

 In fiscal year 2023-24, PSO reported a consolidated profit after tax of PKR 18.3 billion.
 The standalone profit was PKR 15.9 billion with a dividend of PKR 10 per share.
 PSO's subsidiary, PRL, mirrored this success with a profit after tax of PKR of 4.1 billion and gross revenue of PKR of 403.6 billion.